-If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 77) do not help, you can recover your computer.
+If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 74) do not help, you can recover your computer.

 This section describes the recovery tools available on your computer.
-Acer provides Acer ControlCenter, which allows you to reset your PC, refresh your PC, or create a factory default backup.
-If you cannot access Acer ControlCenter, click Settings in the Start menu, select Update & Security and then click Recovery.
+Acer provides Acer ControlCenter, which allows you to reset your PC, refresh your PC, backup files/data or create a factory default backup.
+If you cannot access Acer ControlCenter, click Settings in the Start menu, select System and then click Recovery.